Kyoto Temples & Shrines: Hirano Shrine

 The actual festival - as opposed to the informal crowds that gather - begins in the morning with a ceremony at the mausoleum of Emperor Kazan.
 Then, in the afternoon, a procession moves from the shrine through the neighboring area and then back.
 The festival is held on the second Sunday in April.

 Entry into the shrine grounds is free.
 There is a booth that sells o-mamori, the good luck charms all shrines sell.
 Within the grounds is a majestic four-hundred-year-old camphor tree.

 It spreads and arcs over much of the interior grounds.

-By bus from Kyoto Station, take the #205 or #50 to Kinugasa Komae.
+To get to Hirano Jinja by bus from Kyoto Station, take the #205 or #50 to Kinugasa Komae.
 From Sanjo Keihan, take #15 and get off at the same stop.
 From Shijo Omiya (Hankyu Railways), take #55 to the same stop.